 Now wrap it around the balloon, and follow suit with each piece of thread until it looks good to you.

-Now is the time to decide if you want to display your string eggs in a lovely cement bowl your husband has made, or tie embroidery thread to them and hang them from your Ikea light.
+Now is the time to decide if you want to display your string eggs in a lovely bowl, or tie embroidery thread to them and hang them from your Ikea light.
+I was so tempted to tie them to a ceiling fan. 🙂

-If you like these, you might be inspired by my alternatives to traditional Easter eggs.
+If you like these, you might love my alternatives to traditional Easter eggs.